 EnableSMB1Protocol : False EnableSMB2Protocol : False

-Check the Network Discovery Configuration on Windows 10
+Check the Network Discovery Settings on Windows

 - Turn on network discovery + Turn on automatic setup of network connected devices;